-Phishing is a technique used by criminals that send fake emails claiming to represent legitimate businesses, University departments, and even your close friends.
+Phishing is a technique used by criminals to send fake emails claiming to represent legitimate businesses, University departments, and even your close friends.
 Attackers will commonly use seemingly everyday notifications such as false bank statements, password change requests, and other forms of solicitation to obtain personal information.
 Criminals have moved beyond emails to solicit information.
 Phishing, Smishing, and Vishing are all forms of fraudulent attacks to get you to give up information.

 How to Spot a Phish